Quick answer

 When the Greenworks Pro battery is not charging, you may notice the following symptoms:

-- The charger LED displays a steady red light or a blinking red light, indicating a fault or charging issue.
+- The charger LED displays a solid red light (commonly a temperature fault — battery too hot or too cold) or a blinking red light (a charging fault).

 - The battery may feel warm or hot to the touch, which could trigger a thermal lockout.